 I’m Yolanda and I love crochet.
-I want to learn as much as I can about it.
 I learned the mechanics of it as a nine-year-old from my mom.
-I’m over 40 so that was a long time ago.
 I’ve crocheted just about everything you can imagine, but right around the time my own daughter was a little girl, I started making crochet toys for her.
 Everything I’d made up to that point was always off the top of my head.
 I didn’t know what the stitches were called so I didn’t know how to read a pattern.
 I made her doll clothes, doll furniture, and one time, an ugly doll ‘thing’ made from scraps.
 The yarn colors were a hideous dark green and pink.
 I wish I had a picture of it 🙂 Needless to say, she loved it, although I could never figure out why.
-I was surprised to find out she still had it (she’s in her thirties now).
+I was surprised to find out she still had it as an adult.

 Over the years, I had the habit of crocheting projects for a few weeks or months and then quitting for years.
 When I was making my daughter her things, the phase lasted a little longer than that, but I did, eventually fall into old habits.